ccall48/chirpstack-hpr.github.io/docs/docs/Chirpstack-HPR/02-max-copies.md

 Once in the device dashboard, click on the `Configuration` tab.
 ![applications](/img/03-max-copies.jpg)

-When in the configuration tab click on the `Variables` tab.
+When in the `Configuration` tab click on the `Variables` tab below.
+If `max_copies` field doesn't exist click on the `+ Add variable` and assign it the key name of `max_copies` followed by the amount of copies you would like values column.
 ![applications](/img/04-max-copies.jpg)

 ### From Chirpstack REST API